mahescho/aptremotemux/README.md

 aptremotemux relies on:

+* Pthon 3
 * tmux 2.3 + with earlier versions naming of panes will not work
 * [libtmux](https://github.com/tony/libtmux)
-* Python modules: urllib2, json, os, argparse, sys
+* Python modules: urllib3, argparse, sys, libtmux, logging
 * A custom WATO view
 * A automation user called "auto" which has access to the custom WATO view